TREX Program | SPSA

 Do I have to submit my declaration of minimum service standards before my department can participate in the TREX Program?

 Yes.
 However, we will accept a declaration that indicates “pending” on the application.
-For more information on the Minimum Service Guidelines, visit https://www.saskpublicsafety.ca/first-responders/fire-service-minimum-standards.
+For more information, please download the Fire Service Minimum Standards Guide.

 What process was used to develop the Transportation Rescue Extrication Program?